nus-cs2030s/2324-s2/docs/06-tell-dont-ask.md

 The principle around which we can think about this is the "Tell, Don't Ask" principle.
 The client should _tell_ a `Circle` object what to do (compute the circumference), instead of _asking_ "What is your radius?" to get the value of a field, then perform the computation on the object's behalf.

-While there are situations where we cannot avoid using an accessor or a mutator in a class, for beginner OO programmers like yourself, it is better to not define classes with any accessor and modifier to the private fields and force yourselves to think in the OO way -- to tell an object what task to perform as a client, and then implement this task within the class as a method as the implementer.
+While there are situations where we cannot avoid using an accessor or a mutator in a class, for beginner OO programmers like yourself, it is better to not define classes with any accessor and modifier to the private fields and force yourselves to think in the OO way &mdash; to tell an object what task to perform as a client, and then implement this task within the class as a method as the implementer.

 ## Further Reading